KarolBedkowski/webmon/README.rst

   diff_mode: ndiff                  # diff mode (unified, ndiff, etc.)
   on_error_wait: 12h                # wait some time after loadin error
                                     # (params like interval)
-  output:                           # varoius parameter that control
+  output:                           # various parameter that control
                                     # report generate
     do_not_report_hours: 23:00-6    # hours:min ranges when no send reports